gabriel-dahan/passepar-4/api/README.md

 > - `P2` : Player with given id or email doesn't exist.
 > - `P3` : Email entered is not valid (for registration).
 > - `P4` : Login failed (incorrect password).
+> - `P5` : Player search limit cannot be greater than 100.